RachelSa/rainward-api/README.md

 # Using the Rainward API

 [Rainward](https://floating-escarpment-37906.herokuapp.com/suggestions) is an open API that provides JSON data about cities in the US and Canada with dreary and drizzly five-day weather forecasts.

-Forecasts are provided by the [OpenWeatherMap API](https://openweathermap.org/).
+This API uses forecast data from the [OpenWeatherMap API](https://openweathermap.org/).

 ## What the Rainward API Provides
 The Rainward API has four endpoints, each of which returns a list three ranked cities for a North American region.
 The regions are US Northeast, US Northwest, Canada East, and Canada West.

-The cities are ordered by ranking.
+Cities are ordered by their dreariness ranking.
 The top-ranked city has the most dreary and drizzly weather forecast, as determined by the Rainward API.

-The API updates each region once daily.
+Regional data for each endpoint is updated once daily.

 ## Endpoints